syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Built-in-Error-Provider-Support.md

 ---
 layout: post
-title: Built-in-Error-Provider-Support | Windows Forms | Syncfusion
+title: Built in Error Provider Support in WinForms xptoolbar | Syncfusion
-description: built-in error provider support
+description: Learn about Built in Error Provider Support support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# Built-in Error Provider Support
+# Built in Error Provider Support in Windows Forms GridDataBoundGrid

 Essential Grid for Windows Forms now provides a built-in error provider for error alerts.
 This feature enables you to display an error icon in a specific cell and row header when incorrect data is entered in a cell.
 This also enables you to specify the error conditions.